My-Random-Thoughts/Server-QA-Checks/README.md

 This is a GUI form (written entirely in PowerShell) that makes it easier for you to enable/disable specific checks as well as configure the specific settings for each QA check.

 http://myrandomthoughts.co.uk/2017/02/server-qa-scripts-settings-configuration-tool/

+─────────────────────────────────────────────────────────────────────────────

+# Runspaces Proof Of Concept
+I have included a separate compiler to build a POC check that uses Runspace Pools instead of PowerShell Jobs to run each check.
+Runspaces have the advantage of being extremely fast compared to Jobs.
+A full scan drops from about 60 seconds to just 12.